-The relationship between the major components for the 2020, 2019 and 2018 operating expenses can be further broken down:
+The relationship between the major components for the 2021, 2020 and 2019 operating expenses can be further broken down:

 - District operating expenses are predominantly fixed and therefore change little in response to demands.
-Typical fixed costs which represent approximately 75% of the budget include: - > cost of personal services fixed within the production needs for each function subject to annual increases in wages and benefits and new positions that may be necessary, both of which require specific Board approval. - > contracted services include base contractual obligations for the purchase of water, significant legal related expenses and insurance.
+Typical fixed costs which represent approximately 75% of the budget include: - cost of personal services fixed within the production needs for each function subject to annual increases in wages and benefits and new positions that may be necessary, both of which require specific Board approval. - contracted services include base contractual obligations for the purchase of water, significant legal related expenses and insurance.
 The purchase of water may vary when certain economic opportunities are presented to the Board. - > materials and supplies for routine maintenance - > purchased services related to maintenance; outside lab services etc. - In addition to the above fixed costs, the electrical and chemical costs are semi-variable.
 These semi-variable costs change in a very narrow stepped pattern as various production trains are started to accommodate different production levels.

-WATER OPERATIONS expense in 2020 increased \$0.7m or 4.8% from 2019 after decreasing \$0.1m or 08% between 2019 and 2018.
+WATER OPERATIONS expense in 2021 increased \$0.1m or 0.7% from 2020 after increasing \$0.7m or 4.8% between 2020 and 2019.

 Personal services, which includes wages and benefits, usually increases each year due to market adjustments and promotions.
-However 2020 saw a slight decrease due to partial year vacant postions.
 Although budgeted FTE's remained unchanged during the period, actual annual costs are impacted by position vacancies that may occur during the year.

-Electrical and treatment chemical costs are the most variable.
-In 2020 the District's primary supply was from surface water supplemented by groundwater.
-The well production in 2020 was slightly to 2019 due to increased demands.
+Electrical and treatment chemical costs tend to be the most variable expense type.
+In 2021 the District's primary supply was from surface water supplemented by groundwater.